datadiode/manfred/README.md

 /ini      specifies an ini file from which to merge content into the manifest
 /files    specifies file inclusion patterns; may occur repeatedly
 /minus    specifies file exclusion patterns; may occur only once

-The purpose of this tool is to prepare an existing application that consumes
-COM objects from DLLs located inside of or below the folder from where it is
-run for working without registration of involved DLLs, by using isolated COM.

 Use manfred.exe with 32-bit applications, and manphred.exe with 64-bit ones.